spotlightpa/poor-richard/content/news/2022-06-01-SPLCOVIDRESOURCEXX.md

 <a href="https://www.nytimes.com/interactive/2021/us/covid-cases.html">The New York Times</a>: Pulls data from a variety of federal, state, and local sources and regularly adjusts for anomalies in the data when calculating averages.
 Explore data by case counts, hospitalizations, and deaths by state, county, and metro area.

+## Am I eligible for a vaccine or boosters?

+The CDC has determined eligibility for <a href="https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html">vaccines</a> and <a href="https://www.cdc.gov/coronavirus/2019-ncov/vaccines/booster-shot.html">boosters</a> to be the following:

+<b>Primary vaccine:</b> Anyone 6 months of age and older.

+<b>First booster:</b> Anyone ages 5 years of age and older.

+<b>Second booster:</b> Anyone over the age of 50, or older than 12 with certain health conditions.

+Federal authorities <a href="https://www.nytimes.com/2022/07/28/us/politics/covid-booster-shots.html">are debating</a> when to open up eligibility for second booster shots to other age groups, and are considering expanding those recommendations when updated boosters are available in the fall.

+The CDC <a href="https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html?s_cid=11747:cdc%20up%20to%20date%20vaccine:sem.ga:p:RG:GM:gen:PTN:FY22">provides resources</a> on how to pick a vaccine or booster, guidance based on age or risk level, and answers to other frequently asked questions on COVID vaccines.

 ## Where can I get a free COVID vaccine or booster shot?

-Anyone 6 months of age and older is eligible for a COVID vaccine.
-Anyone 5 years of age and older should get a booster shot, according to the CDC.

-The CDC <a href="https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html?s_cid=11747:cdc%20up%20to%20date%20vaccine:sem.ga:p:RG:GM:gen:PTN:FY22">provides resources</a> on how to pick a vaccine or booster, guidance based on age or risk level, and answers to other frequently asked questions on COVID vaccines.

 Most retail pharmacies offer vaccines and boosters.
 Many do not require an appointment, and all COVID vaccines are <a href="https://www.cdc.gov/coronavirus/2019-ncov/vaccines/no-cost.html?s_cid=10473:are%20covid%2019%20vaccines%20free:sem.ga:p:RG:GM:gen:PTN:FY21">free, regardless of insurance or immigration status</a>.

 You can find locations offering vaccines near you by entering your ZIP code at <a href="http://www.vaccines.gov/">www.vaccines.gov</a>.